a-sabagh/simple-file-uploader/README.md

 ```
 composer require a-sabagh/simple-file-uploader
 ```
-if you never willing to using composer you can download from <a href="https://github.com/a-sabagh/simple-file-uploader" title="simple-file-uploader">Package</a> and require `src/Uploader.php`
+if you never willing to using composer you can download from [Package](https://github.com/a-sabagh/simple-file-uploader) and require `src/Uploader.php`
 ## Usage
-You can access to faker objects by according blew following table:
+You can access to faker objects by according blew following table[GitHub](http://github.com):

 ```php
 use SimpleUploader\Uploader;